MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/manage-operations.md

 For more information, see [Govern access for external users in entitlement management](/azure/active-directory/governance/entitlement-management-external-users).

 **External identities.** [Azure AD external identities](/azure/active-directory/external-identities/external-identities-overview) enables users in the primary tenant to interact with resources in the secondary tenant.
 The process outlined in *Figure 4* uses external identities from the primary tenant to manage Azure subscriptions attached to the secondary tenant.
-Activities include:
+Activities involved in managing external identities include:

 - Managing [B2B collaboration settings](/azure/active-directory/external-identities/external-collaboration-settings-configure) and [cross-tenant access policies (XTAP)](/azure/active-directory/external-identities/cross-tenant-access-overview) for partner organizations
 - Using Identity Governance to [review and remove external users](/azure/active-directory/governance/access-reviews-external-users) who no longer have resource access